cloudify-cosmo/getcloudify.org/source/guide/3.2/manager-blueprints-openstack.md

 {%tip title=Tip%}
 The *heal* workflow is a generic workflow that allows for the recovery from any node instance failure.
-To learn more see [Heal Workflow](reference-builtin-workflows.html#heal)
+To learn more see [Heal Workflow](workflows-built-in.html.html#the-heal-workflow)
 {%endtip%}

 ## Usage

-To use this ability we have added a new command in our [CLI](reference-cfy .html) called *cfy recover*.
+To use this ability we have added a new command in our [CLI](cli-cfy-reference .html) called *cfy recover*.

 You can use this command from any machine, not necessarily the machine you